 What is Hypnosis and Hypnotherapy?

-As a qualified Clinical Hypnotherapist based at Bedford Consulting Rooms, I help people from all walks of life overcome a range of issues and problems that have been holding them back from living fulfilling personal or professional lives.
+As a qualified Clinical Hypnotherapist with practices at Bedford Consulting Rooms; the Oasis Therapy Rooms located at the spectacular Malvern Hills in Worcestershire and also at The Regency Practice in Cheltenham, I help people from all walks of life overcome a range of issues and problems that have been holding them back from living fulfilling personal or professional lives.

 Quite often, people turn to me because standard medical approaches and conventional methods of treatment have not produced the desired result or because sheer will power alone hasn’t quite done the trick and naturally – especially given the dramatic portrayal of hypnosis by Hollywood – I’m often asked what hypnosis actually is, how safe it is, and whether it can really help people deal with what can sometimes feel like deeply personal or seemingly insurmountable problems.

 So, to help put your mind at ease, allow me to answer many of the questions that you might have, and when you feel fully confident that I can help you, please give me a call on 07824 554418 or send an email to email@example.com for your free initial consultation.